 Price: You should determine how much you’re comfortable paying before you start hunting for lessons.
 Prices vary, so a baseline figure ensures you don’t go over the budget and consider how to measure the value you get.

-For example, live in-person classes with an expert can cost more but might not offer your child opportunities to learn in a self-paced manner.
+For example, in-person classes with an expert can cost more but might not offer your child opportunities to learn in a self-paced manner.
 Online courses with access to prerecorded classes and guaranteed feedback from an instructor can give more bang for the buck.

 While you might be able to find free piano lessons, they won’t offer the same advantage as those that are paid.